glenliu/glenliu.github.io/finance/cfa/level3/SS8 EA.md

 6. Module 16.5: Monetary Policy and Interest Rates

+Taylor rule: rtarget = rneutral + [0.5(GDPexpected − GDPtrend) + 0.5(iexpected − itarget)]

+where:
+rtarget = short-term interest rate target rneutral = neutral short-term interest rate.
+The rate at which a balance between growth and inflation is achieved GDP expected = expected GDP growth rate
+GDP trend = long-term trend in the GDP growth rate iexpected = expected inflation rate itarget = target inflation rate

+e.g.  Rtarget = 4% + [0.5(0%-2%)+0.5(7%-3%0]
+              = 4% + (-1%+2%)
+              = 5%

+In this example, the weak projected economic growth calls for cutting interest rates.
+If inflation were not a consideration, the target interest rate would be 1% lower than the neutral rate.
+However, the higher projected inflation overrides the growth concern because projected inflation is 4% greater than the target inflation rate.
+In net, the target rate is 5% because the concern over high inflation overrides the weak growth concern.

+### Negative interest rate:

+Reason: implicit advantage of quick transfer > explicit cost of holding deposits at negative rates

+Similar effects as QE (in theory):
+- Holders of funds find desirable to spend money
+- invest in long term stocks and bonds -> drive up asset prices and create wealth effect
+- consumer and business to borrow zero or negative rates to spend now

+Complicate the process of forming CME:

 7. Module 16.6: The Trend Rate of Growth

 8. Module 16.7: International Considerations